 If you live in an area in the Southern United States, you will want to look for a fern that will withstand the relentless sun and dry conditions.
 Investing in Christmas fern or Hay Scented Fern is recommended for those living in these types of climates is recommended.
 Both can tolerate many different types of soils and are easy to grow.
 However, Hay Scented Ferns will need to be watered more regularly if exposed to more sunlight.
 It ensures that they are placed in areas where they will get a break from sunlight for at least part of the day.

 Moist climates with lots of shade

 For people living in the Eastern United States or the Mid-West region, investing in moisture-loving ferns and need of full shade are going to be the best options for your fern border.
 Japanese Painted Ferns and New York ferns are two excellent options for these types of climates.
-They both have beautiful colors that will stand out in the shade, and both will thrive in high moisture and fully shaded areas.
+They both have beautiful colors that stand out in the shade, and both thrive in high moisture and fully shaded areas.
 One thing to note is that they will need to be protected from winds, so using them as a border for a fenced area or along your house will be the best option for planting.